-It is the law which defines a charity.
-Your group may well be charitable in the eyes of the law even though you have not yet thought of it as a charity.
-Registering with the Charity Commission does not make a group into a charity: registering simply turns an existing charity into a registered charity.
+The law defines whether or not an organisation is a charity.
+If your group’s aims are exclusively charitable, and it exists for public benefit, then it is a charity in the eyes of the law even if you have not yet thought of it as a charity.
+Registering with the Charity Commission does not make a group into a charity: registering simply turns an unregistered charity into a registered charity.

-There are 13 broad categories of charitable purpose.
-A charity’s objects, or aims, as set out in its constitution or other governing document, must fall within one of these categories:
+The Charities Act 2011 describes 13 broad areas of activity which may be charitable.
+These are called charitable purposes.
+A charity’s aims, or objects, as set out in its constitution or other governing document, must fall within one of these categories:

 - prevention or relief of poverty;